iantkim/iantkim/README.md

 - neuroscience (molecular, cellular, systems, behavioral, cognitive, network, computational ..)
 - philosophy (of science, of mind)
 - critical thinking and logic
-- animals (rats, bunnies, birbs, cats, doggos, people ..) and social interactions
+- animals (rats, bunnies, birbs, cats, doggos, people ..), plants, and social interactions

 what I do at work: